Grants of up to £10,000 to help local charities and community groups during the next 6 to 9 months of the coronavirus (COVID-19) outbreak.

 Somerset charities and community groups have responded in astonishing ways to the coronavirus outbreak.

-Much of the shock has now faded, emergency responses are helping most of those that need them, and you have changed the way you work almost overnight.
+Much of the shock has now faded, emergency responses are helping most of those who need them, and you have changed the way you work almost overnight.

 But enormous challenges lie ahead.